Højslev railway station

-Højslev station is a railway station serving the railway town of Højslev in Jutland, Denmark.
+Højslev station is a railway station serving the railway town of Højslev Stationsby in Jutland, Denmark.

 Højslev station is located on the Langå-Struer Line from Langå to Struer.
 The station was opened in 1864 with the opening of the Viborg-Skive section of the Langå-Struer Line.
-It offers direct InterCity services to Copenhagen and Struer as well as regional train services to Aarhus and Struer.
-The train services are operated by Arriva and DSB.
+It offers direct regional train services to Aarhus and Struer.
+The train services are operated by GoCollective.

 History

 Højslev station opened on 17 October 1864 with the opening of the Viborg-Skive section of the Langå-Struer railway line.
 In 1865, the railway line was continued from Skive to Struer.
 In 1973 the station was closed but continues as a railway halt.